seiyria/Roguathia/README.md

 * Assertions, unit tests, logging, general code refactoring / cleanup
 * IRC bot (Selyk) to announce major events (deaths, etc) / scrollback to chat
 * Track statistics (games played, monsters killed, killed by, total SP/KP/VP, features interacted with [doors opened, etc])
-* Refactor / reorg / unit tests for classes, remove magic numbers
+* Refactor / reorg / unit tests for classes, remove magic numbers (and magic colors)
 * Better dungeon corners
 * Firebase: centrally track (important) statistics anonymously (allow people to login with reddit for less anonymous, leaderboards)
   * track deaths always, floor, race, name, and profession of the death (for headstone generation)
 * Conventional changelog for bump/release

 # Idea Bucket (TBD)
-* Doors that require keys that are spawned in the level, and have treasure or stairs behind them
-* More content
-* More puzzles
+* Chests and other containers
 * More intricate death messages ("while asleep" "while stunned")
 * Catchable ammo, recoverable ammo
 * Gems: random category, unidentifiable until the end of the game
 * Scrolls: only usable by players? (ie, not the characters in the dungeon)
 * Traps in the dungeon (also implement levitation)
-* Deities
+* Deities (also, add altars as dungeon features and temples as possible rooms)
 * Conflict trait
 * More floor types such as [this](http://www.gamasutra.com/blogs/AAdonaac/20150903/252889/Procedural_Dungeon_Generation_Algorithm.php)
 * More victory types leading through various dungeons (similar to SelykAltar, generate a few extra floors at the bottom)
 * Possibly allow people to use a slider to determine the relative generatability of room types
+* Allow fountains to also spurt out pools onto the floor
+* Themed rooms (Oracle room, Throne room, Bathroom, Graveyard)
+* More dungeon types
+  * Mines
+  * Town (arena with shops in it, or a digger with empty spaces/corridor spaces replaced with basic tile)
+  * Big Room
+  * Fortress
+  * Swamp
+  * Flooded
+  * Castle
+  * Lava floes